-Once the claws are no longer needed, they retract them and the cartilage heals to hold the bone back in place.
+Once the claws are no longer needed, they retract their new claws and the cartilage heals to hold the bone back in place.

 8.)
 This species is cooked and eaten in Cameroon.
 They are hunted with spears and/or machetes.
-The Bakossi people believe that the frogs fall from the sky and, when consumed, they help childless couples become fertile.
+The Bakossi people believe that these frogs fall from the sky and, when eaten, help couples become fertile.